JetBrains/guide/site/dotnet/tutorials/docker-dotnet/why-care-about-docker/index.md

 > If we can run a production-like environment throughout our development, testing, and staging process, then our application's chances for successful operation will increase.

 Before we get into the details, let us define what a _distributed system_ means.
 Conversations around distributed systems generally revolve around buzzwords like _microservices_, _service-oriented architecture_, _message buses_.
-The truth is, many .NET applications today have to make at least one network call outside of the application domain, whether it be to a database, a web service, a network share, or other network-bound dependencies.
+The truth is, many .NET applications today have to make at least one network call outside the application domain, whether it be to a database, a web service, a network share, or other network-bound dependencies.

-**In an inclusive definition, most developers work on distributed systems, whether we've chosen a monolith-style architecture or broken up our business logic into microservices.** The question shouldn't be whether or not we work on a distributed application, but how distributed is our application?
+**In an inclusive definition, most developers work on distributed systems, whether we've chosen a monolith-style architecture or broken up our business logic into microservices.** The question shouldn't be whether we work on a distributed application, but how distributed is our application?

 Regardless of our development approach, we can use Docker and containerization to enhance our development experience.
 We'll get into what these terms mean in the next section.